 api.mydomain.com registry.mydomain.com vpn.mydomain.com s3.mydomain.com

-After having the openBalena server up and running, we need to install in our local machine the balena CLI, a client that will be used to manage all the devices and be the link between you and the server.
+After getting the openBalena server up and running, we need to install in our local machine the balena CLI, a command-line interface that will be used to manage all the devices and be the link between you and the server.

 Point balena-cli to your server by setting